 You can also store cut-up kiwi in an airtight box in the fridge for 2-3 days.
-Do make sure that the container is airtight so that the kiwi does not taste bad when you eat it.
+Make sure that the container is airtight so that the kiwi does not taste bad when you eat it.
 If the kiwi gets discolored or mushy, you should discard it.

 If you are looking for a simple way to serve kiwi, just serve it with mango or pineapple salsa.

-To check if the kiwi is ripe, gently squeeze the fruit, it should yield to the gentle pressure and not be too hard.
+To check if the kiwi is ripe, gently squeeze the fruit; it should yield to gentle pressure and not be too hard.

 Golden kiwi is sweeter and softer.
 The green kiwi has a slightly more sour taste.